kennot90/Foodie_Hunt/README.md

 By distributing data across multiple machines, it allows deployment with very large dataset and high throughput operations.
 It improves scalability, availability and manageability of the database.
 The steps taken are in the Appendix B1.
 ### 6.6 Archiving
 Currently, there are more than 150 thousand and 200 thousand lines of record in our staging and production database respectively, and they will grow quickly when insert new reviews of these restaurants.
 And it is also very time-consuming for the database to query the latest timestamp before starting new web scrapping and ETL jobs.
 Last but not least, without some strategy for managing the size of our database, most event logging systems can grow infinitely.
 Therefore, it is particularly important to determine some archiving strategies to avoid these problems, two different levels of archiving strategy as below are used in our staging database:
-1)	Renaming collections: As in our staging database, the ‘reviews’ and ‘events’ collection may grow to a large scale of arrays during web scrapping in the future.
+1)	**Renaming collections**: As in our staging database, the ‘reviews’ and ‘events’ collection may grow to a large scale of arrays during web scrapping in the future.
 It is necessary to rename the collections periodically when the data of it has been loaded into our production database, and only use the collections that have not been renamed each time, so that our data collections can rotate in much the same way with rotating log files.
-2)	Using capped collections: As we know, capped collections have a fixed size, and drop old data when inserting new data after reaching cap.
+2)	**Using capped collections**: As we know, capped collections have a fixed size, and drop old data when inserting new data after reaching cap.
 Therefore, except the first strategy, to guarantee the reasonable usage of storage resources, capped collections have been configured to drop the oldest collection automatically from the staging database.
 However, depending on our data retention requirements as well as our reporting and analytics needs, any data should not be dropped based on time, so we will not use pervious two strategies directly in our production database.
 A very import archiving step has been considered for it, which is restoring those data will not be used in different collections, for example, restaurants have more than 500 reviews and events that have already closed.
 After that, we will use the above strategies for those collections.
 ## 7. BUSINESS ANALYSIS
-Sentiment Analysis
+**Sentiment Analysis**

 We have aggregated the metric values for each restaurant and plotted the same against the number of restaurants.
 We have also added a filter based on the ranking of the restaurant.
 With this, we can see that Rank 1 to 1000 restaurants have a better sentiment analysis throughout the 3 variables.
 Therefore, we can conclude people are generally happier with lower ranked restaurants.